 Web Page Item Description Enable Event Generation ?
 The device will send HTTP POST events to the specified remote server and port number whenever a certain action takes place.
 Select an event type below to generate an HTTP POST event.
 See Section 2.7.16.1, "Example Packets for Events" for sample packets.
 Events Enable Call Start Events ?
 When selected, the device will report the start of a SIP call.
 Enable Call Terminated Events ?
 When selected, the device will report the end of a SIP call.
 Enable Relay Activated Events ?
 When selected, the device will report relay activation.
 Enable Relay Deactivated Events ?
 When selected, the device will report relay deactivation.
 Enable Night Ring Events ?
 When selected, the device will report when it starts ringing upon an incoming SIP call to the Nightringer extension.
 As a reminder, the Nightringer extension always rings upon an incoming SIP call and it is not possible to alter this behavior.
 Enable Multicast Start Events ?
 When selected, the device will report when the device starts playing a multicast audio stream.
 Enable Multicast Stop Events ?
 When selected, the device will report when the device stops playing a multicast audio stream.
 Enable Power On Events ?
 When selected, the device will report when it boots.
 Enable Fault Events ?
 When selected, the device will report when the on-board fault detection is activated.
 Enable 60 Second Heartbeat ?
 When enabled, the device will report a Heartbeat event every 60 seconds.
 SIP registration is not required to generate Heartbeat events.
 Enable Temp Threshold Events ?
 When selected, the device will report a temperature threshold event.
 Enable Protection Mode Events ?
 When selected, the device will report a protection mode event.
 Enable Recovery Temp Events ?
 When selected, the device will report a recovery temperature event.
 Enable Audio Clip Events ?
 When selected, the device will report an event when a waveform that is playing is distorted, possibly indicating that the amplifier is overdriven.
+Enable Informacast Start Events ?
+When selected, the device will report when a Start event has been received from the Singlewire server.
+Enable Informacast Stop Events ?
+When selected, the device will report when a Stop event has been received from the Singlewire server.
 Event Server Server IP Address ?
 The IPv4 address of the event server in dotted decimal notation.
 Server Port ?
 Specify the event server port number.
 The supported range is 0-65536.
 Enter up to 5 digits.
 Server URL ?
 Generally, the destination URL is the name of the application that receives the events and the string in the HTTP POST command.
 It can be a script used to parse and process the HTTP POST events.
 Enter up to 127 characters.
 Check All Click on Check All to select all of the events on the page.
-Uncheck All Click on Uncheck All to de-select all of the events on the page.
-Save Click the Save button to save your configuration settings.